We'll be in touch the same business day with some great options.

 Of course, seeing more than one psychologist has the potential to cloud or confuse your feelings in the process.
 Different approaches can contradict or be out of sync with each other and can make the journey less effective.
 Once you decide on who to work with, it is good to stick to one psychologist at a time for treatment.

-Final tips for choosing a Pyschologist
+Final tips for choosing a psychologist

 To best manage the process of finding a psychologist, break it down into bite-size, manageable steps:

-- Identify if there are any specific therapy approaches you think might be best for you
+Identify if there are any specific therapy approaches you think might be best for you

-- Make appointments to meet and get to know your potential psychologist(s)
+Make appointments to meet and get to know your potential psychologist(s)

-- Assess if this is the person you want to continue seeing for treatment
+Assess if this is the person you want to continue seeing for treatment

 The most important step is deciding to get help at all.
 A 2014 study from the Australian Institute of Health and Welfare found that more than 50 per cent of people who have mental health issues or illnesses do not seek help.